maxim-biolinq/BluetoothDemo/BluetoothComponents/Sources/BluetoothComponents/docs/system-wiring-diagram.md

 3. **Memory Efficient**: No persistent state between connections
 4. **Error Recovery**: Connection failures automatically clean up
 5. **Future Extensible**: Easy to add new communication patterns

+## Message Handling Assumptions

+This architecture relies on the guarantees provided by the underlying reactive framework (currently Combine).
+In the local app context, message delivery is reliable and synchronous/asynchronous behavior is handled by the framework.

+Components should handle errors within their boundaries but don't need to worry about message transport reliability in this implementation.